 Anterior Cruciate Ligament (ACL)

-Picture of the anterior cruciate ligament (ACL)
+The anterior cruciate ligament (ACL).

 The anterior cruciate ligament (ACL) can be seen in this front view of the left knee joint.